spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-install.md

 >**Note**: You can return to the previous state at any time by running the same command with `--replicas=1`.

-**Step 4**: Install Optional components.
+### Step 4: Install Optional Components

 Optionally install [Prometheus Exporter](https://docs.spot.io/ocean/tools-and-integrations/prometheus/) and / or the {Network Client}(https://docs.spot.io/ocean/tutorials/install-network-client?id=install-the-ocean-network-client-in-the-cluster
 ).

->**Note**: If Ocean Prometheus Exporter and / or the Network Client is / are already installed on the cluster, reinstall now.
+>**Note**: If Ocean Prometheus Exporter and / or the Network Client is / are already installed on the cluster, reinstall them as part of the Ocean Controller Version 2 installation.

 To install Prometheus Exporter: